-This offer is referred to as a call-to-action and can be delivered to the customer as a link to the product page in the article itself or via chatbot, a pop-up window, or email.
+This offer is referred to as a call-to-action and can be delivered to the customer as a link to the product page in the article itself or via an Ecommerce chatbot, a pop-up window, or email.

 Homepage personalization refers to the practice of offering unique homepage content to each individual customer based on their past activity.
 It is not a separate ecommerce personalization strategy, but a combination of several.

 Depending on the data provided by the user, the homepage of an ecommerce shop will contain:

 - Announcements on events in nearby physical locations

 - Content and recommendations relevant to upcoming holidays in the customer’s state

 - Personalized product recommendations

 - Upsell and cross-sell offers